mpkondrashin/cdemo/containerized_file_security/README.md

 kubectl get pods -n visionone-filesecurity
 ```

-Check that ubuntu pod is up and running:
+Check that the Ubuntu pod is up and running:

 ```shell
 kubectl get pods
 ```